fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 () => persons.length
 ```

-So the response to the query is the length of the array *persons*.
+So the response to the query is the length of the array <code>persons</code>.

 The query which fetches all persons